hisurfadvisory/MACROSS/core/FUNCTION_DETAILS.md

 	getHash $filepath md5

+&emsp;&emsp;errLog = record logs for troubleshooting or auditing

+	errLog $log_level $user_or_scriptname $message		## Log the message locally
+	errLog -f $log_level $user_or_scriptname $message	## Log the message locally AND forward it to a log server

 &emsp;&emsp;yorn = Open a popup to get a "yes" or "no" response from the analyst.

+	yorn -script MYSCRIPT -task 'Enumerating shares'	## Prompt user whether to continue your script's task yorn -script MYSCRIPT -q 'Is it Friday yet?'		## Prompt user with a custom message

 &emsp;&emsp;ord = get the decimal representation of a unicode character